BookbagBookbag

 How connectors authenticate

-Different platforms authenticate differently, but the dashboard hides the details — you connect once and Bookbag stores the credentials for that provider:
+Different platforms authenticate differently, but the dashboard hides the details:

-• OAuth — you're redirected to the provider to approve access, then bounced back connected (used by Notion, Zendesk, and Salesforce when configured).
+• OAuth — for data sources you're redirected to the provider to approve access, then bounced back connected (used by Notion knowledge import when configured).

 • Webhooks — for messaging channels, you also register a Bookbag inbound URL on the platform.
 See Deploy & channels.